MostafaNanticock/pe-parser/README.md

 # pe-parser

-Cross-platform C++14 portable executable parser and (re-)serializer.
+Portable executable parser and (re-)serializer.

 This library can be used to extract and change resources and version information in Windows executables.